Lapland-UAS-Tequ/tequ-baranidesign-weather-daq/README.md

 ## Usage

 Open Node-Red interface and install the "node-red-contrib-modbus" module from the menu.
 Then import the weatherstation.json flow.
-It then should automatically start debugging data from the sensors, you may need to change the Unit-ID's or other settings and the server port.
+It then should automatically start debugging data from the sensors, you may need to change the Unit-ID's or other settings and the server port by clicking any of the modbus read/write nodes and going into the server configuration.